HenriqueSilva18/Railway-Network-Simulator/docs/system-documentation/Sprint 1/US09/01.requirements-engineering/US09-requirements.md

 - n/a

 **(ii) data and/or technology variations:**
-- Technological Restrictions and date will set the available locomotives in the scenario.
+- Technological Restrictions and current date will set the available locomotives in the scenario.

 **(iii) how often this US is held:**
 - The purchase of locomotives can be done multiple times.